spockframework/spock/CONTRIBUTING.md

 ### Compatibility

-Spock supports JRE 1.5 and higher.
-Therefore, language features and APIs that are only available in Java 1.6 or higher cannot be used.
-(A typical pitfall is to use `String#isEmpty`, which only exists since Java 1.6.)
+Spock supports JRE 1.6 and higher.
+Therefore, language features and APIs that are only available in Java 1.7 or higher cannot be used.
 Exceptions to this rule need to be discussed beforehand.
 The same goes for changes to user-visible behavior.

 ### Tests